GrinGraz/flagboard-android/README.md

 }
 ```

-First, initialize Flagboard in your `Application` file
+First, initialize Flagboard in your `Application` file.

 ```kotlin
 Flagboard.init(applicationContext)
 ```

-Then load your feature flags into Flagboard.
-There is a `ConflicStrategy` to keep or replace when feature flags are loaded
+Then, load your feature flags into Flagboard.
+There is a `ConflicStrategy` to keep or replace when feature flags are loaded.
 ```kotlin
 val mapOfFlags: Map<String, Any> = mapOf()
 Flagboard.loadFlags(mapOfFlags, ConflictStrategy.Keep)
 ```

-After that, the feature flags can be retrieved in your app with functions by type
+Afterward, the feature flags can be retrieved in your app with functions by value type.

 ```kotlin
 val isFeatureEnabled: Boolean = Flagboard.getBoolean(stringKey)